ethereum/ethereum-org-website/src/content/developers/docs/gas/index.md

 ## EIP-1559 {#eip-1559}

-The implementation of [EIP-1559](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1559.md) in the London Upgrade makes the transaction fee mechanism more complicated than the simple gas price auction, but it has the advantage of making gas fees more predictable, as well as making ETH more valuable by removing some of it from circulation.
-The base fee functions as a [second price auction](https://oko.uk/blog/first-price-vs-second-price-auctions), which is more efficient than the previous mechanism that is a first price auction.
-Users can submit transactions with a much higher tip, corresponding to how much they need the transaction to happen, without having to worry that they will be overcharged.
+The implementation of [EIP-1559](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1559.md) in the London Upgrade makes the transaction fee mechanism more complex than the current gas price auction, but it has the advantage of making gas fees more predictable, resulting in a more efficient transaction fee market.
+Users can submit transactions with a `maxFeePerGas` corresponding to how much they are willing to pay for the transaction to be executing, knowing that they will not pay more than the market price for gas (`baseFeePerGas`), and get any extra, minus their tip, refunded.

 This video explains EIP-1559 and the benefits it brings: